 so I don’t have opinions here about open vs closed maps, or the new

-operations that are front-and-center in spec2’s marketting.
+select operations that are front-and-center in spec2’s marketting.

 My pithiest description of typed.clj/spec is it’s a spec metalanguage.
 In more words, it provides specs that reason about other specs.